 In his 1988 essay on political philosophy, The Pursuit of the Ideal (a PDF of which you can access for free here), the philosopher Isaiah Berlin (1909 - 1997) considers our tendency to seek some kind of ‘ultimate’ good.

-He begins by observing that, across both ethics and politics, many people seek to establish ideals.
+Across both ethics and politics, Berlin observes, many people seek to establish ideals.
 What is the good?
 What is the moral system?
 What is the perfect society?

 Berlin argues this approach is misguided: ideals don’t exist.
 There is not one single way to lead a fully human, fully rational life.